mauro3/Traits.jl/README.md

 In Julia dispatch works on types, to extend this to traits I use
 @timholy's [trick](https://github.com/JuliaLang/julia/issues/2345#issuecomment-54537633).
-His trick uses a method to assign a trait to its arguments.
+His trick uses a method to assign its arguments to a trait.
 That trait-function is then used for dispatch in another function.
 Example of Tim's trick (`examples/ex_tims_traits.jl`):
 ```julia
 type Trait1 end